dsl-logo

 Interest on a car loan is the cost of borrowing money.
 It’s one of the ways lenders make money.

-Unlike the interest charged on other products like home loans or credit cards, lenders usually tailor car finance interest rates to each borrower specifically.
+Unlike the interest charged on other products like credit cards, lenders usually tailor car finance interest rates to each borrower specifically.

 Factors considered in the calculation can include: